 “Which is exactly the point.”

-Setting aside the hyperbolic overwriting, I am now tempted to scream, “What exactly is the point?”
+Setting aside the hyperbolic overwriting, I want to scream, “What exactly is the point?”

 Because that is not exactly how it happened.